tfgg/yournextmep/_candidates/eu2014/green/kevin-warnes.md

 person: kevin-warnes
 region: yorkshire-and-the-humber
 party: green
-title: Yorkshire and the Humber - Green Party - Kevin Warnes
+title: Kevin Warnes is running for MEP in Yorkshire and the Humber for the Green Party
 incumbent: false
 ---